RoteZora1/Temperature-LST/README.md

 # Temperature-LST

-This is the a long short-term memory algorithm for analysing and detecting anomalies in temperature data.
+This is a long short-term memory algorithm for analysing and detecting anomalies in temperature data.